Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 CEF Fees

 One major downside of investing in CEFs is the high fees.
-The average annual CEF fee is 2.2%.
+Annual CEF fees tend to top 2%.
 However, the fees are taken out of the fund so investors may not notice them immediately.
 Proponents of CEFs claim that they have high fees because they have high quality managers who help the fund earn more money.

 It’s important for investors to consider whether paying high fees is worth it based on the performance of any particular CEF.